djotaku/adventofcode/2021/README.md

 ### Completed After AoC 2021

 ## Things I learned during this year's Advent of Code
+- I need to get better at realizing when zip will help me do a better job of setting up the answer
 ## Position in Python Discord leaderboard during the month of December:

 - 20211214 1812 - pos: #157; score: 19715